-When you agree to enroll in Green Power Switch, you are authorizing MLGW to add a certain dollar amount to your monthly bill.
-(Green power purchases are an added expense; they do not reduce your normal electric costs.)
-The amount depends on the number of units you decide to buy.
-Each unit, or block, adds $4.00 to your bill.
-One block equals 150 kilowatt hours (kWh), which represents 10-12% of the average household's monthly electric use.
-You can buy as many blocks as you wish.
+When you request to enroll in Green Switch, you are authorizing MLGW to add a certain dollar amount to your monthly bill.
+(Green Switch is an added expense; above your normal electric costs.)
+The amount depends on the number of units – called blocks-- you decide to buy.
+Each block purchased gives you the legal rights to claim that 200 kilowatt-hours (kWh) of electricity used at your home is from renewable sources.
+Each block adds $2.00 to your monthly bill – so it’s like paying an extra $0.01 per kWh.

 5. How much does it cost for a business to participate?